run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

 NVIDIA provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html){target=_blank} on how to install the required Operators so as to suppport GPUs on OpenShift.

-## Disable the NVIDIA Device Plugin and DCGM Exporter

 Verify that the GPU Operator is installed by running:

 ```
 oc get pods -n gpu-operator
 ```
+## Disable the NVIDIA Device Plugin and DCGM Exporter

+!!!
+Note
+    The following is a temporary measure to be removed in the next release of Run:AI.

 __After successful verification__,